DiZu7/airport-board/README.md

 The sky is closed and all flights are canceled from February 24, 2022 due to the war.
 Therefore, it is possible to view flights for previous dates.

+FYI: there is a certain feature of the API work: server can return a status 500 in response to the first request for each new searched date (should reload page), then mostly it works correct.

 ### [Site link](https://tangerine-kulfi-698f01.netlify.app)

 ### The tech stack is: